 Ever wished you could transcribe a meeting or lecture on the fly?
 With iOS 18 and macOS Sequoia, you can finally do it.
-The Notes and Voice Memos apps now feature live audio transcriptions, which allows you to record and get automatic transcripts for your notes or meetings effortlessly.
+The Notes and Voice Memos apps now feature live audio transcriptions, which allow you to effortlessly record and get automatic transcripts for your notes or meetings.
 You can also search through the transcripts later and include them in your documents.

 Stick around, and we’ll demonstrate how to use live transcriptions in the Notes app on your iPhone and Mac running iOS 18 and macOS Sequoia, respectively.